lightning1389/CPP_Coding_Challenge/README.md

 ```CPP
   void push(T&& element)
 ```
-- the mutex locks costs a lot of runtimes and probably a single-threaded for each queue will be a better choice - after all a queue is a bottle-neck.
+- the mutex locks costs a lot of runtimes and probably a single-thread for each queue will be a better choice - after all a queue is a bottle-neck.

 ## License